Why Your Dog Hides Stuff — and Why It’s Normal

-According to Mia Cobb, a researcher at the Animal Welfare Research Center at the University of Melbourne in Australia, this behavior in reflects how their modern actions are shaped by their evolutionary past.
+According to Mia Cobb, a researcher at the Animal Welfare Research Center at the University of Melbourne in Australia, this behavior reflects how modern dogs’ actions are shaped by their evolutionary past.

 So, why do they do it?

 When examining such cases, scientists often use the term “food caching,” which refers to storing food in cozy spots for later use.
-This behavior is quite common in the animal kingdom—from squirrels to .
+This behavior is quite common across the animal kingdom.

 One type of this behavior is known as larder hoarding.
 For example, a squirrel hides nuts in just one or two locations to survive the long winter.